-Design concrete placed in bridge decks and pavements exposed to traffic wear, with air content of 3 percent, including entrapped and entrained air.
-Maintain air content for plastic concrete within tolerance of 1 percent air content, plus or minus, during the work.
+Design concrete placed in bridge decks and pavements exposed to traffic wear, with an air content of 3 percent, including entrapped and entrained air.
+Maintain air content for plastic concrete within tolerance of 1 percent, plus or minus, during the work.

-Use Class BD concrete in bridge deck unless concrete is designated by compressive strength.
-Incorporate anti-corrosion and shrinkage reduction, water-reducing and set-retarding admixture into concrete mix design, with capability of varying degree of retardation without adversely affecting other characteristics of concrete.
+Use class BD concrete in bridge deck unless concrete is designated by compressive strength.
+Incorporate water-reducing and setretarding admixture into concrete, with capability of varying degree of retardation without adversely affecting other characteristics of concrete.
 Submit design admixture dosage.

-Class A concrete shall be used when type of concrete is not indicated in the contract documents.
+When type of concrete is not indicated in the contract documents, use Class A concrete.